Hamiltonian circle actions with minimal isolated fixed points: Preliminaries

 Let $(M, \omega)$ be a compact symplectic manifold.
 There exists an almost complex structure $J\colon TM\to TM$ which is {\bf compatible} with $\omega$, i.e., $\omega (J(\cdot ), \cdot)$ is a Riemannian metric.
-The set of compatible almost complex structures on $(M, \omega)$ is contractible, hence there is well defined total Chern class
+The space of compatible almost complex structures on $(M, \omega)$ is contractible, hence there is well defined total Chern class

 where $c_i(M) \in H^{2i}(M; \Z)$ is the $i$-th Chern class of $M$.
-Similarly, if $(M, \omega)$ is a compact symplectic $S^1$-manifold (the action preserves the symplectic form $\omega$), since the space of $S^1$-invariant compatible almost complex structures on $M$ is contractible, at each connected component $F$ of the fixed point set, there is a well defined set of nonzero integers, called the (nonzero) {\bf weights} of the action; moreover, the normal bundle of $M$ at $F$ naturally splits into subbundles, one corresponding to each weight.
-Furthermore, if $(M, \omega)$ is a compact Hamiltonian $S^1$-manifold with moment map $\phi\colon M\to \R$, the map $\phi$ is a perfect Morse-Bott function, and its critical set coincides with the fixed point set of the action.
-At each connected component $F$ of the fixed point set, the negative normal bundle of $F$ is the subbundle of the normal bundle of $F$ with negative weights; if $\lambda_F$ is the number of negative weights (counted with multiplicities) at $F$, then the {\bf Morse index at $F$} (the dimension of the negative normal bundle of $F$) is $\bf 2\lambda_F$.
+Let $(M, \omega)$ be a compact symplectic $S^1$-manifold (the action preserves the symplectic form $\omega$), and $F$ be a connected component of the fixed point set.
+The normal bundle to $F$ naturally splits into complex line bundles, one line bundle corresponding to one weight.
+If $(M, \omega)$ is a compact Hamiltonian $S^1$-manifold with moment map $\phi\colon M\to \R$, then $\phi$ is a perfect Morse-Bott function, its critical set coincides with the fixed point set of the action.
+At each connected component $F$ of the fixed point set, the negative normal bundle of $F$ is the sub-bundle with negative weights; if $\lambda_F$ is the number of negative weights at $F$, counted with multiplicities, then the {\bf Morse index of $F$} is $\bf 2\lambda_F$, which is the dimension of the negative normal bundle to $F$.
+Similarly, the {\bf Morse coindex of $F$} is $2\lambda_F^+$, where $\lambda_F^+$ is the number of positive weights at $F$.

 Let $(M, \omega)$ be a compact $2n$-dimensional symplectic $S^1$-manifold.
 Assume the fixed points are isolated.
 Let $P$ be a fixed point, and let $\{w_1, \cdots, w_n\}$ be the set of weights at $P$.
-We denote the {\bf equivariant total Chern class} of $M$ as
+We denote the equivariant total Chern class of $M$ as

 where $c_i^{S^1}(M)\in H^{2i}_{S^1}(M; \Z)$ is the $i$-th equivariant Chern class of $M$.
 The restriction of $c^{S^1}(M)$ to $P$ is